 I was tooling around the internet as I have a habit of doing sometimes and came across a post asking about Morning Baskets.
-Hmmm… I was immediately intrigued with the idea.
-So off on a research tangent I went.
+Hmmm… I was immediately intrigued by the idea.
+So off on a research tangent, I went.
 There are a lot of posts about morning baskets.
 A LOT.
 Apparently, I’m not the only one intrigued.
-I read through a lot of the posts to get a feel for what exactly is a morning basket and what people put in them.
+I read through a lot of posts to get a feel for what exactly is a morning basket and what people put in them.

 Morning baskets are very Charlotte Mason-y so a lot of homeschoolers who use the morning basket include Bible verses, morning prayers, and religious reflections.
 Of course, that’s not our thing.
 While I may dabble here and there with indifference toward religious curriculum, I don’t promote religious studies in our day-to-day schoolwork.
 But I do like the idea of including certain tenets as part of our daily routine.
 And I like the general concept of the morning basket as a time to come together and study as a group where everyone is kind of on the same level.
 Plus, I really like that a morning basket can include a wide variety of educational topics so that if that is all we get done in a day I feel like we accomplished school.